splunk/public-o11y-docs/admin/authentication/authentication-tokens/org-tokens.rst

 .. note:: By default, only users who are administrators can search for and view all access tokens.
 You can change this default when you create or update an access token.

+We need to put a note here saying "Power users who have access to tokens in an org will see a banner but only admins will get an email saying that the tokens need to be rotated."
+Or something of this nature, as this is causing confusion for customers when power users see the banner and do not understand why.

 Token expiry
 ================